Hierarchical Coded Matrix Multiplication: A Unified Geometric Model

 Each \MAC operation is indexed by a positive integer triple $(\Aai, \ABi, \Bbi) \in \idxset = [\Aa] \times [\AB] \times [\Bb]$ such that the pairs $(\Aai, \ABi)$ and $(\ABi,\Bbi)$ index the entries of $\matA$ and $\matB$ that serve as the $a$ and $b$ entries in $\fMAC(a,b,c)$.
 In $3$D space each integer triple $(\Aai, \ABi, \Bbi)$ can be visualized as indexing a unit cube situated within a rectangular cuboid of integer edge lengths $(\Aa, \AB, \Bb)$ (cf., Fig.~\ref{FIG:dmm}).
 The unit square in either the $\Xdir\Zdir$ or $ \Zdir \Ydir$ plane corresponds to the index pair $(\Aai,\ABi)$ or $(\ABi,\Bbi)$ and geometrically specifies the $\eA{\Aai}{\ABi}$ or $\eB{\ABi}{\Bbi}$ element of the $\matA$ or $\matB$ matrix.
 Each unit square in the $\Xdir\Ydir$ plane represents an entry of the desired matrix product $\matA\matB$.

-\subsection{$3$D visualization: Data partitioning in coded computing}
+\subsection{$3$D Visualization: Data Partitioning in Coded Computing}

 We now employ the 3D cuboid visualization to understand the data partitioning phase of coded matrix multiplication.
 The partitioning of the $\matA\matB$ product into $\DM=\Divx\Divz\Divy$ computations can be visualized as a partitioning of the 3D cuboid.
 This partitioning \emph{slices} the cuboid into $\DM$ equal-sized subcuboids by making $\Divx-1$ parallel cuts along the $\Xdir$-axis, $\Divz-1$ parallel cuts along the $\Zdir$-axis, and $\Divy-1$ parallel cuts along the $\Ydir$-axis.
-There are eight possible cuboid partitions.
-Each corresponds to a distinct approach to coded matrix multiplication.
-Each of the eight partitionings is defined by slicing the $3$D cuboid along a specific subset of directions $\{\Xdir,\Zdir,\Ydir\}$.
-All the eight partitionings are represented by a tree in Fig.~\ref{FIG:cluster}.
-Slicing or not slicing along each axis are illustrated, respectively, by labeling edge of the tree with a ``1'' or a ``0''.
+By specifying the axes that are sliced, we can categorize all possible cuboid partitionings into eight possible categories.
+Each of the eight partitioning categories is defined by slicing the $3$D cuboid along a subset of directions $\{\Xdir,\Zdir,\Ydir\}$.
+There are eight possibilities --- depending on whether or not a slice is made along each axis.
+All eight possible partitionings are represented by a tree in Fig.~\ref{FIG:cluster}.
+Slicing or not slicing along each axis is illustrated by labeling the respective edge of the tree with a ``1'' or a ``0''.

+Each partitioning structure corresponds to a distinct approach to coded matrix multiplication.
 For instance, product codes~\cite{ PRODUCT:ISIT17} and polynomial codes~\cite{POLY:NIPS17} correspond to slicing along the $\Xdir$- and $\Ydir$-axes.
-This results in inner-product partitioning.
-The decomposition used in the data partitioning phase of polynomial coding example, discussed in Sec.~\ref{SEC:model}, slices the 3D cuboid into $\DM$ equal-sized subcuboids by making $\sqrt{\DM}-1$ parallel cuts along the $\Xdir$-axis and $\sqrt{\DM}-1$ parallel cuts along the $\Ydir$-axis.
-This partitioning is depicted in Fig.~\ref{FIG:xy} for $\DM=4$.
-MatDot codes~\cite{MATDOT:2018} slice along the $\Zdir$-axis, which defines the outer-product partitioning.
+This is because both of these coding schemes use inner-product partitioning in their data partitioning phase.
+Recall from Sec.~\ref{SEC:model} that in inner-product partitioning with information dimension $\DM=\Divx\Divy$ the $\matA$ matrix is divided horizontally into $\Divx$ submatrices and the $\matB$ matrix is divided vertically into $\Divy$ submatrices.
+Such a decomposition slices the 3D cuboid into $\DM$ equal-sized subcuboids by making $\Divx-1$ parallel cuts along the $\Xdir$-axis and $\Divy-1$ parallel cuts along the $\Ydir$-axis.
+This partitioning is depicted in Fig.~\ref{FIG:xy} for $\Divx=\Divy=2$.
+MatDot codes~\cite{MATDOT:2018} slice along the $\Zdir$-axis, resulting in outer-product data partitioning.
+Recall that in outer-product partitioning to encode the $\matA\matB$ product, the $\matA$ matrix is divided vertically into $\Divz$ submatrices and the $\matB$ matrix is divided horizontally into $\Divz$ submatrices.
 As is illustrated in Fig.~\ref{FIG:z}, the 3D cuboid partitioning for MatDot codes involves $\DM-1=3$ slices along the $\Zdir$-axis.